April 18, 2011

 I am in the process of downsizing my 'stuff' by half.
-This has been a ten year project to date and I am actually beginning to see the tunnel, though not quite the light at the end of it.
+This has been a ten year project to date and I am actually at the light at the end of the tunnel.

 Without premeditated intent I've some how turned this spring into a firestorm of shucking off the unnecessary, very successfully, because I've taken to heart some advice.
 "Staying detached from the outcome creates enough sacred space for an original solution to magically unfold."